This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 It’s your choice whether you want to support or boycott cruelty-free brands owned by a parent company that is not cruelty-free.
 There is no ‘right’ or ‘wrong’ answer to this.
 I encourage you to do what you’re comfortable with, but I think it’s important to disclose that LVMH owns Bite Beauty.

-Below is a screenshot of BITE Beauty’s official animal testing statement:
+Below is a screenshot of what’s currently stated on BITE Beauty’s website about its animal testing policy:

 BITE Beauty used to be certified cruelty-free by Leaping Bunny.
 However, sometime in 2020, BITE decided not to recommit or renew its certification.
 This doesn’t automatically mean BITE is no longer cruelty-free.